biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 * 15:30-16:30 Nextflow configuration files.
 * 16:30-17:30 Modify and run a Nextflow pipeline.

-### Day 3: Fetch, understand, run, and modify
+### Day 3: Write/modify and run a pipeline

-* 13:00-14:00 Hands-on: fetch and run an existing Nextflow pipeline.
+* 13:00-14:00 Hands-on: Modify and run a Nextflow pipeline.
-* 14:00-15:00 Nexflow basic concepts.
-Processes and channels.
+* 14:00-15:00 Write Nextflow pipeline from scratch.
 * 15:00-15:30 Break
-* 15:30-16:30 Nextflow configuration files.
-* 16:30-17:30 Modify and run a Nextflow pipeline.

-### Day 3: Write and share

-* Write Nextflow pipeline from scratch.
-* Run Nextflow with containers.
+* 15:30-16:30 Run Nextflow with containers.
-* Choose either Docker or Singularity.
+* 16:30-17:30 Choose either Docker or Singularity.
-* Run Nextflow on a computing cluster (e.g. HPC).
-  * Definition of computing requirements and queues.
-  * Profiles.
-* Share Nextflow pipelines and good practices.

-### Day 4: Fetch, understand, run, and modify
+### Day 4: Build and share a pipeline

-* 13:00-14:00 Hands-on: fetch and run an existing Nextflow pipeline.
+* 13:00-14:00 Hands-on: build from scratch and run a Nextflow pipeline.
-* 14:00-15:00 Nexflow basic concepts.
-Processes and channels.
+* 14:00-15:00 (continue hands-on?).
 * 15:00-15:30 Break
-* 15:30-16:30 Nextflow configuration files.
+* 15:30-16:30 Run Nextflow on a computing cluster (e.g. HPC).
+Definition of computing requirements and queues.
+Profiles.
-* 16:30-17:30 Modify and run a Nextflow pipeline.
+* 16:30-17:30 Share Nextflow pipelines and good practices.